-For instance, to construct a complexity measure for the systems of indefinite pronouns, we have built on the theory of features of indefinite pronouns put forward in Haspelmath 2001.
+For instance, to construct a complexity measure for the systems of indefinite pronouns, we have built on the theory of features of indefinite pronouns put forward in Haspelmath 1997.
 To our knowledge, Haspelmath's is the only feature-based theory intended to account for all of the semantic flavors of indefinite pronouns discussed here.
 There are, however, more recent approaches to the feature content of some of the sub-categories of indefinite pronouns, such as negative polarity and free choice indefinites (see for instance Chierchia 2013).
 These recent proposals may be developed further to construct alternative measures of complexity.
-In addition to this, one can conceive of measures of complexity not based on features, but for instance, solely on the number of items in the system.
+Furthermore, while we explored two choices of set operations for features ((i) union, intersection; (ii) union, intersection, set difference), other choices are conceivable - we do not have a definite answer to the question of which such choice is the cognitively realized one.
+Finally, one can conceive of measures of complexity not based on features, but for instance, solely on the number of items in the system.